Etherpod/Ship-Enhancements/README.md

 - **Oxygen Refill Multiplier**: Larger numbers increase the speed at which your ship's oxygen tank refills when near an oxygen source.
 - **Fuel Transfer**: Lets you transfer your jetpack fuel to the ship's fuel tank to refill it.
 - **Jetpack Refuel Drain**: Drains the ship's fuel reserve when you refuel your jetpack.
 You cannot duplicate fuel by transferring it back into the ship.
-- **Fuel Transfer Multiplier**: Larger numbers increase the amount of fuel that is drained when refueling your jetpack, and increase the amount of fuel that is added when transferring fuel to the ship.
+- **Fuel Transfer Multiplier**: Larger numbers increase the speed of fuel transfers.
+You will transfer fuel to the ship faster, but refueling will drain the ship faster too (if refuel drain is enabled).
 - **Automatic Hatch**: Automatically closes the hatch when you leave the ship. **Quantum Space Buddies** has this feature by default.
 - **Extra Eject Buttons**: Adds a few more eject buttons that all eject different parts of the ship.
 - **Interactable Ship Curtain**: Lets you close the curtain inside the ship, blocking off the cockpit.